 Every part of Australia – had a name and use and belonged to someone.

-Aboriginal and Torres Strait Islander people’s rights to land have been challenged ever since the British arrived to occupy the Australian continent.
-Despite resisting the occupation, many communities were no longer able to live in country.
+First Nations people’s rights to land have been challenged ever since the British arrived to occupy the Australian continent.
+Despite resisting the occupation, many communities were no longer able to live on Country.

 Pushing for land rights